vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 allowing me to do strength exercises even though I could not go outside for jogging.
 I plan to continue the home jogging as long as the rain situation continues.

+## 2024-11-21: at-home jogging plus skipping of dead hang and pull-ups

+On 2024-11-21, I did at-home jogging because it was raining; although the rain was stopping soon, the sidewalks were still very wet.

+Due to a lack of time between at-home jogging and my work meeting, I was not able to do dead hang and pull-ups right after at-home jogging.
+After the meeting was over, it was getting late and I didn't want to delay my meal further, so I decided to skip dead hang and pull-ups for the day (but plan to displace them to the next day so overall there is not much skipping).